 The study: Are consumers willing to pay more for reliable electricity in Delhi?

-This project aims to understand whether residential consumers would prefer to pay higher prices and receive more reliable electricity.
-The researchers will evaluate this tradeoff by estimating residential consumers’ willingness to pay for improved reliability and characterising the benefits and distributional effects of improved reliability in Delhi.
+Our project seeks to understand whether residential consumers would prefer to pay higher prices and receive more reliable electricity.
+We will evaluate this trade-off by estimating residential consumers’ willingness to pay for improved reliability and characterising the benefits and distributional effects of improved reliability in Delhi.

-A research partnership with one of Delhi’s public-private distribution franchises has enabled the researchers to construct a large and uniquely detailed metre-level dataset on monthly bills and payments and individual power outages for 1.6 million customers from 2013 to the present.
-They will link these data with measures of appliance and backup power investments, along with income, demographics and perceptions of reliability from a household survey.
+A research partnership with one of Delhi’s public-private distribution franchises has enabled us to construct a large and uniquely detailed meter-level dataset on monthly bills and payments and individual power outages for 1.6 million customers from 2013 to the present.

 It enables us to analyse not only the dramatically unequal allocation of power outages across customer types but also the characteristics of reliability.
 This includes the duration, time of day and season, and whether customers were provided advance warning about planned outages.

 We also link these data with measures of appliance and backup power investments, along with income, demographics, and perceptions of reliability from an original survey of over 3,000 households.

 The impacts of electricity regulations: Delhi’s compensation scheme

 To study the effects of reliability on household investments, we take advantage of plausibly exogenous variation in the frequency, duration, and timing of power outages generated by regulatory changes that required electricity distribution companies in Delhi to compensate customers for power cuts.

 We then develop a revealed preference approach to estimate willingness to pay for improved reliability based on observing the cost and characteristics of households’ investments in backup power, like batteries and diesel generators.